CloudWithChris/cloudwithchris.com/content/blog/making-cloud-with-chris-more-accessible.md

 This was an interesting one to solve.
 I begun thinking through this problem by looking at the code blocks on my site.
 I was not aware that assistive technologies would not be able to read the code blocks.
 I quickly realised that this may be a little out of my control.
 When using a code block, I need to add three backticks (```) before and after the code block.
 I also need to add a language attribute to the code block.
 This informs Hugo to render the code block as code.

-So, the problem isn't with my website design at this point, but is in fact how Hugo generates codeblocks.
+So, the problem isn't with my site design at this point, but is in fact how Hugo generates codeblocks.
 From looking into the [accessibility insights explanation](https://accessibilityinsights.io/info-examples/web/scrollable-region-focusable/), it looked like a fairly simple fix (adding tabindex="0" to any generated codeblocks).
 While it's a simple fix, there is a problem.
 I don't know the Hugo codebase, so I'm not sure where the fix would be best applied.

 As a good open source citizen, I felt it was my responsibility to at least raise this as a [GitHub issue](https://github.com/gohugoio/hugo/issues/8758) in the Hugo project.
 I'm pleased that within hours of it being raised, I was told that there is already an issue being tracked (my bad for not finding that one!).
 Not only an issue being tracked, but a Pull Request had been created by another community contributor to fix the problem.
 Going one step further, the maintainer of the project merged the request soon after the discussion on my issue took palce.